Is ‘social business’ the new black?

 Related post:

-1. Bryan Person
+5. Bryan Person avatar

 The gang at the Dachis Company has been using the “social business” expression for a while now, and I like it.
 To me, it explains the concept of integrating social throughout an organization, and helping to lead important cultural change from within.

-2. Tom Dodd
+7. Tom Dodd avatar

 I first came across the term social business in Muhammad Yunus’ book “Creating a World Without Poverty – Social Business and the Future of Capitalism”.
 At first sight he is referring to something different.
 This is not social as in technology-enabled social media, but social as in having a social purpose.
 He defines social business as a business which is “designed and operated as a business enterprise, with products, sevices, customers, markets, expenses and revenues – but with the profit maximisation principle replaced by the social benefit principle.”
 His prime example is Grameen-Danone, a joint venture he established with Danone to produce affordable and nutritionally beneficial food in Bangladesh.